ocaml/opam/doc/release/readme.md

 --

-* Add some news about the release on opam2web
+* Add some news about the release on the platform blog
-* Update the installation instructions in [the Wiki](http://opam.ocaml.org/doc/Quick_Install.html)
+* Update the installation instructions in doc/pages
 * Update the opam-lib, opamfu, opam2web opam packages
 * Announce ! (platform-list, caml-list)